CCExtractor/beacon/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Demonstration**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or video to help explain your problem.

 **Environment**
 - Device/emulator being used: <device version/emulator>